gmanchon/gcp-ai-template/README.md

 or [use this link](https://console.cloud.google.com/apis/credentials/serviceaccountkey)

+store the key on your disk (⚠️ do NOT add the json key to source control)

-store on disk and edit `~/.zshrc` to add env variable
+edit `~/.zshrc` to add an env variable:

 ``` zsh
 export GOOGLE_APPLICATION_CREDENTIALS="path/to/key.json"
 ```

+check that the content of the file is correct:

 ``` zsh
 echo $GOOGLE_APPLICATION_CREDENTIALS